 Before the close up existed, all performance was done on a stage and required larger movements to send any sort of message.

-A photograph or movie shot taken of a subject or object at close range showing greater detail, becoming a more detailed study.
+A close up is a photograph or movie shot taken of a subject or object at close range showing greater detail, becoming a more detailed study.

 Examples of close-up shot types: